 Listen: The support of her employers and a new routine have helped Sybrina stay clean

 One approach in northwest Litchfield County is aimed at reducing the drug overdose deaths that have become a public health crisis in the region.
-A group of organizations (including Berkshire Taconic Community Foundation) and community members are attempting to delay the first use of alcohol and marijuana among students and teach them healthy ways to deal with the peer pressure, anger and anxiety that Sybrina felt when she was 12.
+A group of organizations (including Berkshire Taconic Community Foundation and the Foundation for Community Health) and community members are attempting to delay the first use of alcohol and marijuana among students and teach them healthy ways to deal with the peer pressure, anger and anxiety that Sybrina felt when she was 12.

 While she’s more than willing to discuss her past, Sybrina is happily looking toward the future.
 She “feeds off nature now,” which is why she enjoys her job at Old Farm Nursery in Lakeville, Conn., alongside her mother and her boyfriend, Tim.
 Working on landscaping projects with her mom has helped them rebuild their relationship, and Sybrina feels extremely close to her large family, who supported her throughout her treatment.